Aarnav-SD/bob-assistant/README.md

 # Bob - OS Assistant

-Bob is a local offline voice assistant built with Python.
+Bob is a local offline llm-based assistant built with Python.
 It can:
 - Launch applications
 - Search the web
 - Control Spotify